-EDCD thus fails to yield a correct set of totally ranked hierarchies for the language in (1).
-This is in contrast with Tesar and Smolensky's (1998) claim that EDCD is guaranteed to converge to a correct stratified hierarchy (1998:264; discussed here in section 7) that can be refined into a set of totally ranked hierarchies by randomly imposing an order on the constraints within strata (1998:249-250).
+The "refining" that the authors refer to here, and which has to be performed by randomly imposing an order on the constraints within strata, is not possible for the language in (1).
 We must conclude, then, that EDCD fails in a way the authors did not foresee, a way that renders the original version of EDCD incapable of learning the languages it was designed for.

 One could think that it might be possible to replace Prince and Smolensky's grammar model by a model that allows stratified hierarchies (with pooling ties), so that the final hierarchies with pooling ties such as (7) are valid end results of learning.
-However, such an alternative grammar model will exhibit cases where multiple outputs are optimal despite having different violation profiles, and will therefore be unlearnable by EDCD, as the authors note (Tesar 1995:103, Tesar and Smolensky 1998:249-250).
+However, such an alternative grammar model will exhibit cases of multiple optimal outputs, and therefore be unlearnable by EDCD, as the authors note (Tesar 1995: 103; Tesar and Smolensky 1998: 249-250).